ngzhekai/obsidian-note-sync/T AC3121/Lecture 1.md

 ### Computational Secure Cipher
 > Given that the current computing resources (which are limited), the ciphertext cannot be broken due to the time needed to decrypt the ciphertext outweigh the content of the message.

+Brute Force Attack
++ Try every possible key on a piece of ciphertext until an intelligible translation into plaintext is obtained.
++ On average, half of all possible keys must be tried to achieve success.